Trans Fats: the Bad Fat in Town

 - French fries and other fried foods

-- If you enjoy margarine on your morning toast, use tub margarine that contains no trans fat and is low in saturated fat and use a smaller amount.
+- If you enjoy margarine on your morning toast, use tub margarine that contains less trans fat and is low in saturated fat and use a smaller amount.

-- Foods high in trans fats tend to be snack foods, so fill up on whole grains, vegetables, lean meats, and fish.
-Choose fruits or low-fat dairy products for snacks.
+Foods high in trans fats tend to be snack foods, so fill up on

 Board of Health votes to phase out artificial trans fat from New York City's restaurants.
 New York City Department of Health and Mental Hygiene website.
-Published December 2006.
-Available at: http://www.nyc.gov/html/doh/html/pr2006/pr114-06.shtml.
-Accessed August 6, 2012.
+Available at:

 Dietary recommendations for cardiovascular disease prevention.
 EBSCO DynaMed website.
-Available at: http://www.ebscohost.com/dynamed/.
-Updated July 30, 2012.
-Accessed August 6, 2012.
+Available at: http://www.ebscohost.com/dynamed.
+Updated May 3, 2016.